Mean-Field Model for Two-Layer Neural Networks Trained with Consensus-Based Optimization: Conclusion

 \section{Conclusion}

-This work investigated training two-layer neural networks with Consensus-Based Optimization and analyzed its mean-field limits.
-On a smooth regression task, CBO achieved competitive final empirical risk values compared to Adam, while the hybrid method on MNIST classification demonstrated greater robustness than Adam and faster convergence than CBO.
+This work investigated training two-layer neural networks with Consensus-Based Optimization and analyzed its mean-field models.
+On a smooth regression task, CBO achieved competitive final empirical risk values compared to Adam, while the hybrid method on MNIST classification demonstrated greater robustness and faster convergence than Adam.
 We hypothesize that the CBO method achieves faster convergence for highly non-convex risk functions, whereas in cases of slow convergence, incorporating local gradient information can be beneficial.
 In the multi-objective optimization setting, Multi-Task CBO achieves high accuracy with minimal memory overhead by recycling particles across all tasks.

 On the theoretical side, we reformulated the CBO dynamics on $ \R^{M(d+2)} $ within the Wasserstein space $ \Pw $, thereby enabling the training of continuous neural networks with a particle-based method.
 However, the optimal transport dynamics are currently deterministic, as they do not include Brownian motion.
 In practice, artificial noise can always be added when considering empirical measures.
-For the regression of the square function, we demonstrated that the optimal transport scheme with added noise successfully trains neural networks, even as the width increases.
-Lastly, we presented a time-discrete mean-field formulation over both the neurons ($M$) and the particles ($N$) and proved that the optimal transport scheme also achieves consensus.
+We presented a time-discrete mean-field formulation over both the neurons ($M \to \infty$) and the particles ($N \to \infty$) and proved that the optimal transport scheme achieves variance decay (Proposition~\ref{prop:consensus}).
+We emphasize that variance decay establishes consensus among particles but does not, by itself, imply convergence to a global minimizer of the risk; connecting these two notions in the OT setting is an important open problem.
+Lastly, we illustrated numerically that the empirical risk decreases monotonically in $M$ and in $N$ individually, in agreement with the respective mean-field models.

+\paragraph{Limitations and future work.} The current framework is restricted to two-layer neural networks.
+Extending the mean-field analysis to deeper architectures ($k$-layer networks, $k > 2$) is a natural direction for future work: this requires a measure-based representation of deep networks and corresponding Barron-type approximation theory, for which some first steps are available in~\cite{eBarronSpaceFlowInduced2022}.
+On the optimization side, incorporating a rigorous diffusion term into the OT dynamics, or establishing a rigorous proof of convergence, would significantly strengthen the theoretical foundations of the proposed approach.